-The safety of our residents is our highest priority and we continue to work in partnership with the Fire Service and independent fire safety experts to ensure we keep our residents safe.
+Your safety is our highest priority and we continue to work in partnership with the Fire Service and independent fire safety experts to make sure we keep you safe.

 Each Hyde building has its own fire safety policy which will be clearly displayed in the communal areas.
-Residents are advised to familiarise themselves with the policy for their particular building and to follow the directions given.
+We ask you to familiarise yourself with the policy and follow the directions given.

-Residents are reminded if a fire occurs inside your flat, you should safely evacuate the building via the nearest exit.
+If a fire occurs inside your flat; you should safely evacuate the building via the nearest exit.
 Do not attempt to tackle the fire.

-Extinguishers would only be present on schemes where trained staff are on site.
+Extinguishers would only be in schemes where trained staff are on site.

 Fire alarms are serviced regularly by trained, competent specialists.
-If not working, please notify us and we will have engineers attend as soon as possible.
+If yours is not working, please contact us and we will have engineers attend as soon as possible.

 Unless a building is over 30m in height and newly built, sprinklers are not required in purpose built blocks of flats.